What is mindfulness?

 - Presence.
 The practitioner is fully present in consciousness.
-The opposite of absence.
+The opposite of absence, or sleep.

 - Attention.
 The person exercises neutral attentiveness to internal and external events.

 - Wakefulness.
-Sometimes ordinary consciousness is little different from waking sleep in which the individual functions on automatic pilot, barely conscious of what is in fact happening.
+Sometimes ordinary consciousness is little different from absent-mindedness, in which the individual functions on automatic pilot, barely conscious of what is in fact happening.
 Mindfulness reverses this.

 - Non-attachment.
 The practitioner is no longer attached to thoughts or judgements, allowing them to come and go without becoming ‘sucked in’ to them and thereby losing awareness.
 It is important to realise that ‘non-attachment’ is not the same as ‘detachment’.
 While the former simply observes, the latter is a disconnected state.